Rac-Software-Development/restapi-development-demo/README.md

 # highscorer
 A python server and client for a simple RESTful API implementation.
 This is demonstration code, not meant for general usage.

-This RESTful server app has three components to play with:
+This RESTful server app has a few components to play with:
 - A REST [server](highscorer_awecwe.py) that registers high scores for a given game name.
 - A simple [client module](highscore.py) that contacts this server and can be imported in other classes.
 - A [demo program](demo.py) importing the client and showing how to use it
+- A [demo web page](www/highscore.html) with a fancy star field showing a continually updated list of highscores

 Note that you should start the server before trying to run the demo.